On the Interpolation Error of Nonlinear Attention versus Linear Regression: Additional Numerical Results and Discussions

 To extract the Attention weights $\W_Q$ and $\W_K$, we use the first Attention head from the 1st, 7th, and 12th Transformer layers of a pretrained GPT-2 model (accessed via HuggingFace).
 Specifically, we extract the first and second $m$-sized column blocks from the projection matrix \texttt{model.transformer.h[l].attn.c\_attn.weight} (of shape $m \times 3m$ with $m=768$) as query and key weight matrices.
 The weights for a single head are then obtained by selecting the first $ m_{\rm head} = m / n_{\text{heads}} = 64 $ columns from each matrix, consistent with the model's $ n_{\text{heads}} = 12 $-head configuration.

-As shown in \Cref{real_weight_capacity_versus_gamma}, the empirical memorization curves obtained from pretrained Attention weights closely match the theoretical trends predicted by \Cref{theo:high_in-context-memorization}, as a function of both regularization strength $\gamma$ and SNR.
-In particular, we observe that \begin{enumerate} \item in the absence of input data signal ($\bmu = \zo$), pretrained Attention weights yield slightly lower errors than theory; and \item in the presence of signal, pretrained Attentions perform marginally worse than theory from (manually) aligned weights. \end{enumerate} These discrepancies are generally modest in scale and consistent across both the tanh and truncated exponential nonlinearities.
-Additionally, we observe that Softmax Attention incurs substantially higher memorization error than entrywise exponential Attention, but only when meaningful input structure is present.
+As shown in \Cref{real_weight_capacity_versus_gamma}, the empirical interpolation error curves obtained from pretrained Attention weights closely match the theoretical trends predicted by \Cref{theo:high_interpolation}, as a function of both regularization strength $\gamma$ and SNR.
+In particular, we observe that \begin{enumerate} \item in the absence of input data signal ($\bmu = \zo$), pretrained Attention weights yield slightly lower errors than theory; and \item in the presence of signal, pretrained Attentions perform marginally worse than theory from (manually) aligned weights. \end{enumerate} These discrepancies are modest in scale and consistent across both tanh and truncated exponential nonlinearities.
+We observe that Softmax Attention incurs higher interpolation error than entrywise exponential Attention, but only when meaningful input structure is present.
+This agreement in trends further supports that the simplified Attention model in Assumption 1 serves as a reasonable abstraction, even compared to real pretrained GPT-2 weights.